KellyPared/Learning_Dashboard/README.md

 # Learning_Dashboard

+#Current data is fake to protect student information.
+It was generated using ChatGPT hence the wrong age calculations.

 ## Student Dashboard
-This is a Flask web application that displays a bar graph of student GPAs and a dropdown menu of student names.
-Users can select a student from the dropdown menu to view their GPA and name.
+This is a Dash web application that displays a bar graph of student GPAs and a dropdown menu of student names.
+Users can select a student from the dropdown menu to view thedemographics.

 ### Installation
 To run this application, first clone the repository.
 Then, navigate to the project directory and install the required dependencies using pip: